zengxiaofei/HapHiC/README.md

 ## <span id="juicebox">Juicebox curation</span>

 There are two ways of generating `.assembly` and `.hic` files for visualization and manual curation in Juicebox.
-You can choose one of them according to your preference.
+You can choose one of them according to your preference, **though we recommend the second method**.

 #### (1) SALSA-style `scaffolds.agp`